If you started using the Daily Activity Stream before February 28, 2022, you will need to make the following changes by April 14, 2022:

 dyId Long |

-The internal identifier Dynamic Yield assigns to each visitor in the site or app, unique per device. | 1.23456789098765E+018 |
+The internal identifier Dynamic Yield assigns to each visitor to the site or app, unique per device. | 123456789012345678 |

 timestamp Long |

-The time of the activity has occurred, in milliseconds from the UNIX epoch. | 1621798861400 |
+The time of the activity has occurred, in milliseconds, from the UNIX epoch. | 1621798861400 |

 sessionId Integer |